omkarh25/Kaas/KaasAppPrompt.md

 2. Add adequate logging for easier debugging.
 3. The app should have simple authentication using sqllite. with 2 levels of authorization: admin, view only.
 4. Config extraction to config files
+5. Make all file paths confereal in a Yamel file instead of, you know, hard coding.

 Deployment Config: